Rosa, Groundcover ‘Fire Meidiland’

 Deciduous, Ground covers, Shrubs

 The rose is the queen of flowers, the most loved and widely planted shrub in all temperate parts of the world.
 More than 14,000 varieties are grown.
 Although mostly deciduous, roses can be evergreen in mild climates.
 Their stems, sometimes quite prickly, may be erect, arching, trailing, or scrambling.
 Leaves are divided into three, five, or seven leaflets, usually with toothed margins.

-The most commonly available ground cover roses are those in the Flower Carpet series, available in a wide of colors.
-Several of the trademarked Meidiland roses, such as ‘White Meidiland’, are sufficiently low growing to be used as ground covers.
-‘Sea Foam’, a shrub rose, makes a fine ground cover about 3 ft. tall and 6 ft. wide, and some miniature roses have a pretty, sprawling habit.
-Several of the species roses and some of the climbing roses make good ground covers as well.‘Fire Meidiland’
+The most commonly available groundcover roses are those in the Flower Carpet series, available in a wide range of colors.
+Several of the trademarked Meidiland roses, such as ‘White Meidiland’, are sufficiently low growing to be used as groundcovers.
+‘Sea Foam’, a shrub rose, makes a fine groundcover about 3 ft. tall and 6 ft. wide; and some miniature roses have a pretty, sprawling habit.
+Several of the species roses and some of the climbing roses make good groundcovers as well.‘Fire Meidiland’

-Ground cover rose with red flowers.
-Grows 2–3 ft. high and up to 5–6 ft wide.
+Groundcover rose with red flowers.
+Grows to 2–3 ft. tall and up to 5–6 ft. wide.